 Location: 503 Carlisle Dr., Room 125, Herndon, VA 20170.
 There is easy access from Route 7100/286 (Fairfax County PKWY) and is right off Elden Street.

 Date and Time: Once a week for 4 hours.
-Students can register the class either on Saturday or on Sunday.
-If students have schedule conflicts, they can switch between Saturday Class and Sunday Class but have to obtain a permit from the teacher.
+Students can register for the class either on Saturday or on Sunday.
+If students have schedule conflicts, they can switch between Saturday Class and Sunday Class but have to obtain the permit from the teacher.

 Saturday: 8:30am to 12:30pm